HarrisonAllen/pebble-gbc-graphics/README.md

 The Game Boy Color uses tiles to render its graphics.
 A tile is an 8 pixel by 8 pixel image that can have 4 colors.
 These colors are defined in a palette.

 The tile itself is stored in a format known as 2 bits per pixel, or 2bpp.
 A pixel corresponding to 00 will take the first color in a palette, a pixel corresponding to 01 will take the second color in a palette, etc. If we map those pixels to various shades of gray (00 = black, 01 = dark gray, 10 = light gray, 11 = white), then we can come up with a visual representation of the tile.
+* Note: as of 1.0.0 tiles are now in 4bpp format, increasing the number of colors to 16

 Let's take an example of a small tree, and see what it would look like before and after we apply a palette.